svennoreillie/soc-core/README.md

 Documentation of the various components can be found here.
 Example sites are located in the src/html folder of this project.

-### Use in your own project
+### Use soc-core in your own project
-1. Change directory to root of project in a terminal
+1. Change directory to root of your project in a terminal
 2. Run 'npm install soc-core --save-dev'
 3. Include 'soc.css' and 'soc.js' in your website
 4. Check documentation to get started